wraiford/encrypt-gib/README.md

 * maximize DRY-ness across distributed codebases
 * minimize surface attack area
 * minimize esoteric magic
-* maximize granularity for Merkle-based DLT functional programming
+* maximize granularity for Merkle-based DLT functional programming, e.g. smart contracts, API+DIDs, etc.

 encrypt-gib is written as a standalone encryption library.
 But.
 It's a new world, one which I've been anticipating for 20+ years now.
 And these particular